Saad888/AutoSynthesis/README.md

-# This app is now outdated

-There's a plugin which does everything AutoSynthesis does but 10x better and fully in game, use them instead:
+Note: There's a plugin which does everything AutoSynthesis does and a lot more, fully in-game using XIV Launcher plugins:

 https://puni.sh/plugin/Artisan

 https://github.com/PunishXIV/Artisan/tree/main

+Also note this app does not work with XIV Alexander, or on windows versions prior to 10.
 ---

 # **AutoSynthesis** - An FFXIV Auto Crafter